Stewart Culin

-Stewart Culin (July 13, 1858 – April 8, 1929) was an American ethnographer and author interested in games, art and dress.
+Robert Stewart Culin (July 13, 1858 – April 8, 1929) was an American ethnographer and author interested in games, art and dress.
 Culin played a major role in the development of ethnography, first concentrating his efforts on studying the Asian-Americans workers in Philadelphia.
 His first published works were "The Practice of Medicine by the Chinese in America" and "China in America: A study in the social life of the Chinese in the eastern cities of the United States", both dated 1887.
 He believed that similarity in gaming demonstrated similarity and contact among cultures across the world.

 Early life

 Born Robert Stewart Culin, a son of Mina Barrett Daniel Culin and John Culin, in Philadelphia, Culin was schooled at Nazareth Hall.
+He entered his father's mercantile business after graduating from high school.
 While he had no formal education in anthropology, Culin played a role in the development of the field.
 His interest began with the Asian-American population of Philadelphia, then composed chiefly of Chinese-American laborers.

+Early ethnographic approach could predated to 1884, when Culin collected advertisements information in Philadelphia.

 His first published works were an 1887 article for a medical journal, "The Practice of Medicine by the Chinese in America" and his speech to the American Association for the Advancement of Science on "China in America : a study in the social life of the Chinese in the eastern cities of the United States".
-In 1889 Culin published a report about Chinese games.
+In 1889 Culin published a report about Chinese Dominoes and Dice.
 In 1890 he wrote an article about Italian marionettes was inspired by a visit to a marionette theater in New York City.